forkkit/supertokens-node-mysql-ref-jwt/README.md

 ## Future work
 - Enable this to work with mobile apps as well.
-- Other packages that provide non JWT based implementations for NodeJS and MySQL

 ## Authors
 - Written with :heart: by the folks at SuperTokens.
 We are a startup passionate about security and solving software challenges in a way that's helpful for everyone!
 Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning: